PlainsightAI/openfilter/docs/webvis-filter.md

 ## CORS Configuration

-The webvis filter has CORS (Cross-Origin Resource Sharing) hardcoded to allow all origins (`*`).
+The Web Viewer filter has CORS (Cross-Origin Resource Sharing) hardcoded to allow all origins (`*`).
 This cannot be configured - all web requests from any domain are allowed by default.

 ## Performance Considerations